jkarakas/zengyu714.github.io/_posts/2017-02-18-get-started-with-tensorflow.md

 1. **TensorFlow Core** is the lowest level API, while provides most flexible control.
 2. A few of high-level TensorFlow APIs, whose method names contain `contrib`, are still in development and unstable.
-3. `tensor` consists of a set of primitive values shaped into an array of any number of dimensions.
+3. `tensor` consists of a set of primitive values shaped into an array of any number of dimensions.<br>
    Tensor's **rank** is its number of dimensions.